This Haley Complicated-Incised jar

 Many charred corn cobs were found in several

-pits within houses that are either cooking fires or what archeologists
+pits within houses that were either cooking fires or what archeologists

 call "smudge pits," fires intended to produce lots